 If you don't meet the English language requirements yet, you can achieve the level you need by successfully completing a pre-sessional English programme before you start your course.

 What you'll experience

 On this course, you'll:

-- Become skilled in lab, computer and field techniques through a combination of lectures, seminars, tutorials, workshops and practical sessions
+- Become skilled in lab, computer and field techniques through a combination of lectures, seminars, tutorials, workshops, field work and practical sessions

-- Take part in field trips, both locally and overseas, to develop your field mapping and data collection skills
+- Take part in field trips, both locally and overseas, to develop your advanced engineering geological and geomorphological mapping and data collection skills.

 Work experience and career planning